Pixelgost/Signed/README.md

 ### Scripts

 To run the scripts, first start the Django backend.

 Then, open another terminal and cd into `Signed-Backend/SignedBackend`.
+(You will need your venv activated)

 For populating the database, run `python -m accounts.scripts.populate_database` This creates sample employer and employee accounts, and some sample job postings